geekiam/website/static/posts/what-are-javascript-promises.md

 The `then()` method is used to schedule a callback to be executed when the promise is successfully resolved.
 This takes two callback functions:

-* onFullfilled - callback if the promise is fulfilled
+* onFulfilled - callback if the promise is fulfilled
 * onRejected - callback if the promise is rejected.

 The first argument of `.then` is a function that runs when the promise is resolved, and receives the result.